oslabs-beta/Abstract/README.md

     ```
     npm install
     ```
-4. Run the server (verify that localhost port 5000 is not being used)
+4. Run the client (verify that localhost port 3000 is not being used)
     ```
-    npm run server
-    ```
-5. Run the client (verify that localhost port 3000 is not being used)
-    ```
     npm start
     ```
-6. (Note that steps 7-8 below are only required if you are not viewing from an iPad Pro)
-7. Inspect the application by opening developer tools (note that the application is designed to be viewed on mobile devices e.g. iPad Pro)
-8. Set the developer view to be "iPad Pro" (it is set to "Responsive" by default)

 ## Contribute
 Abstract is an open-source product supported via the tech accelerator OS Labs/OS Labs-beta.
 We encourge all feedback and welcome all contributions.
 Note that this product does not have any full-time contributors.
 Expect that there will be a wait time before your pull request can be reviewed.